naturalsolutions/NsPortal/README.md

 ## Commercial Support

 We have programs for companies that require additional level of assistance through training or commercial support, need special licensing or want additional levels of capabilities.
-Please visit the [Natural Solutions](http://www.natural-solutions.eu/) Website for more information about ecoReleve or email contact@natural-solutions.com.
+Please visit the [Natural Solutions](http://www.natural-solutions.eu/) Website for more information about the portal or contact us by email at contact@natural-solutions.com.

 ## License